 As a foundation, the structure of the Portfolios, with defined topics and subtopics, initiates a system of order.
 And, within each chapter the system of frames, indicating further subtopics, contributes to a sense of order.
 This clearly defined course of study releases the student to directly plunge into research without the laborious task of deciding "what" to research.
 The notebooking pages provide "focus".
 That's the first benefit.

 The establishment of this system of order, or spine, visually reveals to the student how each topic has its own unique set of key characteristics.
 This leads to increased knowledge and comprehension.
 But, interacting with this spine has a far greater potential to unlock higher-order thinking.
 By researching using multiple sources, synthesizing and ordering information, and then expressing themselves through writing and illustrating, students are challenged to internalize information, and make sense of it.
 Notebooking, using the Portfolios, engages students in the process of analyzing and evaluating.

 But, there is another benefit of the notebooking approach which I think is tremendously exciting.
 By researching using multiple sources, and adding various reports, maps, images, definitions, etc. to the Portfolios, information is synthesized and ordered.
-The Portfolio's notebooking pages provide home so that information can be gathered from disarray and be and brought together to form a focused, comprehensible story, presented in a format that is accessible by others.
+The Portfolio's notebooking pages provide a home so that information can be gathered from disarray, be brought together to form a focused and comprehensible story, and then presented in a format that is accessible by others.

 This "physical" offering, which the notebooking pages make possible, also offers something meaningful to the student.
 It is enormously satisfying to gather a library of accomplishments—to possess evidence of independent, self-directed study—and to be able to share this work with others in a format that holds value.